LonoCloud/synthread/README.md

 structure massaging the topic the deeper it goes or are used to build a result by describing a pipeline of operations.
 The main difference between digging and building is that the type and shape of the threaded topic is changing or is constant respectively.
 We use synthread macros for building as a general rule.
+The `->/do` macro will behave like `->` but will also check that the topic is maintained through a threaded block.
 ```clojure
    ;; good
    (-> {:a 1 :b 2}